 The Company's Board of Directors reviews and approves audit and permissible non-audit services performed by its independent registered public accounting firm, as well as the fees charged for such services.
 In its review of non-audit service and its appointment of Salberg & Company, P.A. as our independent registered public accounting firm, the Board considered whether the provision of such services is compatible with maintaining independence.
-All of the services provided and fees charged by Salberg & Company, P.A. in 2017 and 2016 were approved by the Board of Directors.
-The following table shows the fees for the years ended June 30, 2017 and 2016:
+All of the services provided and fees charged by Salberg & Company, P.A. in fiscal years ended June 30, 2018 and 2017 were approved by the Board of Directors.
+The following table shows the fees for the fiscal years ended June 30, 2018 and 2017:

-2017 2016
+2018 2017

-Audit Fees (1) \$ 53,100 \$ 44,900
+Audit Fees (1) \$ 54,400 \$ 53,100

-Audit Related Fees (2) \$ 3,900 \$ 4,800
+Audit Related Fees (2) \$ 300 \$ 3,900

 Tax Fees (3) \$ - \$ -

 All Other Fees \$ - \$ -

-Total \$ 57,000 \$ 49,700
+Total \$ 54,700 \$ 57,000

-- (1) Audit fees these fees relate to the audit of our annual consolidated financial statements and the review of our interim quarterly consolidated financial statements. - (2) Audit related fees these fees relate primarily to the auditors' review of our registration statements and audit related consulting. - (3) Tax fees no fees of this sort were billed by Salberg & Company P.A., our principal accountant during 2017 and 2016.
+- (1) Audit fees these fees relate to the audit of our annual consolidated financial statements and the review of our interim quarterly consolidated financial statements. - (2) Audit related fees these fees relate primarily to the auditors' review of our registration statements and audit related consulting. - (3) Tax fees no fees of this sort were billed by Salberg & Company P.A., our principal accountant during 2018 and 2017 fiscal years.